Psychological services for adults with heart conditions

 It can be stressful when trying to balance physical symptoms and health care needs with other important aspects of their lives.
 Given the many challenges faced by adults with heart conditions, it is understandable that they are at increased risk of low mood and anxiety.

 Dr. Adrienne Kovacs has provided psychological assessment and psychotherapy to adults with cardiac conditions for almost 20 years.
-She has expertise working with adults with coronary artery disease, congenital heart disease, poor heart function, cardiomyopathy, and heart rhythm problems.
-With a very respectful and empathic approach, she provides support, information, and training in skills that are designed to help people feel more ready and able to manage their cardiac condition and improve their psychosocial well-being and quality of life.
+She has a wealth of experience in the field, working with adults with coronary artery disease, congenital heart disease, poor heart function, cardiomyopathy, and heart rhythm problems.
+With a very respectful and empathic approach, she provides support, information, and training in skills to help people feel more ready and able to manage their cardiac condition and improve their psychosocial well-being and quality of life.

 Equilibria Psychological Health offers psychological services focused on “cardiac psychology.”
 Below are examples of concerns that might be a good fit for us: